Kavca/.github/profile/README.md

 # Active Knowledge Modelling (AKM)

 This is the README.md file for [Kavca](https://kavca-homepage-blog.vercel.app/) AKM Modelling.
-Here you can find links to useful information about Active Knowledge Modelling.
+Here you can find links to useful information about Active Knowledge Modelling adn AKM Modeller.

 ## AKM Modelling course

 This repository contain training modules for AKM modelling.
 It will help you build an AKM Model and if you want you can submit it to our GitHub training repository.